AnindoChoudhury/personal-website/README.md

 2. Open the project folder in your code editor.

 3. Launch the website by opening the `index.html` file in your web browser.

-## Customization

-Feel free to customize this portfolio website to make it your own.
-Here are some suggestions for customization:

-- Update the content in the HTML files to reflect your own experiences, projects, and personal information.

-- Modify the CSS to change the visual style and color scheme to match your personal branding.

-- Add more sections or features that showcase your skills and achievements.

 ## Contributing